 - Add two finely diced chipotle peppers in adobo sauce to your honey mustard and whisk to completely combine.

-- Taste and add additional adobo sauce until it’s spiced to your liking!
+- Taste and add additional adobo sauce until the honey mustard is spiced to your liking!

 - Add the agave nectar/maple syrup 1 tablespoon at a time and taste as you go!
 This will ensure it’s sweetened to your personal taste.
 Remember – it’s easy to add more, impossible to subtract!